SignPath

 General instructions

-The SignPath Cryptoki library is used to enables code signing using tools that support the Cryptoki/PKCS #11 standard.
+The SignPath Cryptoki library is used to enable code signing using tools that support the Cryptoki/PKCS #11 standard.

 Cryptoki and PKCS #11